 During the fight at Helm's Deep, Gimli and Legolas start up their contest again.
-Gimli has two, Legolas sixteen (helps that he was one of the archers before the orcs got ladders up.)
+Gimli has two, Legolas seventeen (helps that he was one of the archers before the orcs got ladders up.)
 Gimli's pissed that he's so far behind and his next attack puts his ax right into a climbing orc's family jewels.

 After Gandalf has purged him of Saruman's influence, Theoden glares at Grima Wormtongue, his treacherous advisor.
 Then we cut to Grima literally being thrown out of the building.

 Return of the King

 Gandalf's reaction to the armored trolls after commanding the Gondorian troops to stand their ground.